INRIA/scikit-learn-mooc/slides/ml_concepts.md

 So, what is machine learning?

 In a nutshell, machine learning is about building predictive models.
-I will explain what we mean by that.
+I will explain what we mean by predictive models later on.

 ---